dusanepooja/Laptop-Brand/README.md

 Make sure your project has Tailwind CSS set up correctly.
 You should already have the following configuration files:

 tailwind.config.js

 postcss.config.js

 styles/globals.css
-If you don't have Tailwind CSS set up yet, follow the official Tailwind CSS setup guide.

 ### 4. Run the Development Server:
 Start the development server by running:

 npm run dev

 Visit http://localhost:3000 to view the landing page.